beagreatengineer/how-to-develop-perfect-crud/EN.md

 [<img src="https://img.shields.io/badge/channel-telegram-blue">](https://t.me/careerunderhood) [<img src="https://img.shields.io/badge/message-telegram-blue">](https://t.me/ea_kozlov)

 # 🤔 What is this?
-This article is an attempt to combine best practices that are helpful to keep in mind when developing backend applications.
+This article is an attempt to combine good practices that are useful to keep in mind and apply when developing a backend application.

 It can be used as a checklist if:
 - You are starting a greenfield project and want to ensure that best practices are used right from the start.